-Any of the following changes shall be reported to the ECOLOGY PPA Partnership Coordinator within 10 business days:
+Any of the following changes shall be reported to the ECOLOGY PPA Partnership Coordinator within 10 businesses days.

-- Key personnel changes (staff or manager leaving, new hires, etc.) - Initiation of or changes to a subcontract (see Section 18 of the Interagency Agreement for specific information that is required regarding subcontractors)
+- Key personnel changes (staff or manager leaving, new hires, etc.).
+Changes to key personnel must be documented with updated copies of the key staff table. - Initiation of, or changes to, a subcontract.
+See Section 18 of the Interagency Agreement for specific information that is required regarding subcontractors.

-Section X. Invoicing
+Section X: Invoicing